erikhyrkas/snakes/training_data/llama-stories_4.md

 "You know," Zephyr said softly, as their eyelids began to droop, "I never thought I'd find someone to talk to out here."

 Kael's smile was warm in the darkness.
 "You were meant to find me, friend – just as much as I was meant to find you."<end>
-Prompt: Write a continuation of Zephyr's story as they board the lifeboat and prepare to escape from Elysium's Hope, but find themselves facing unexpected challenges and uncertainties amidst the chaos of an asteroid impact and the station's desperate attempt to save itself.<start>Zephyr's eyes snapped open, their gaze darting to the holographic display projected above their bunk.
+Write a continuation of Zephyr's story as they board the lifeboat and prepare to escape from Elysium's Hope, but find themselves facing unexpected challenges and uncertainties amidst the chaos of an asteroid impact and the station's desperate attempt to save itself.<start>Zephyr's eyes snapped open, their gaze darting to the holographic display projected above their bunk.
 04:47.
 They'd been asleep for less than an hour.

 The space station, Elysium's Hope, creaked and groaned around them, its metal latticework straining under the constant barrage of micrometeoroids.
 Zephyr's gut twisted with a familiar dread.
 They knew what this meant.